cozy/cozy-browser-sdk/api.md

 In Cozy, to facilitate data organization, the documents are used via a `docType` field.
 This way It can simplify the requesting and organize rights access.

-You need to enter `docType`, so for example if you want to define a request to get all the contacts, you'll have to add `Contacts` as a docType name.
+So for example if you want to define a request to get all the contacts, you'll have to add `Contacts` as a docType name.
 You also need to make sure that you added permissions in package.json like so:

 ```json
 "cozy-permissions": {